What Is PCI Compliance?

 How Does PCI Compliance Affect my Business?

-PCI is not a governments' passed law – but if a merchant wants to process credit cards as a convenience to their customers, failure to abide by PCI and the Brands regulations can directly impact the merchant’s ability to do so - and have a very real impact to their business as a result.
+PCI is not a government law – but if a merchant wants to process credit cards as a convenience to their customers, failure to abide by PCI and the Brands regulations can directly impact the merchant’s ability to do so - and have a very real impact to their business as a result.

-Through the links located to the left, Sage Payment Solutions has set aside a portion of our website to educate and empower our merchants to understand how PCI impacts them, why we (their Credit Card Processor) must enforce PCI compliance, and why it is in both of our interests (the merchant and Credit Card Processor) to ensure anyone who touches credit card data is not only compliant – but stays compliant with the PCI DSS.
+Sage Payment Solutions has set aside a portion of our website to educate and empower our merchants to understand how PCI impacts them, why we (their Credit Card Processor) must enforce PCI compliance, and why it is in both of our interests (the merchant and Credit Card Processor) to ensure anyone who touches credit card data is not only compliant – but stays compliant with the PCI DSS.

 More Information about PCI Compliance